 Whoa!
 Easy cowboy.
 Whilst all of the main tools work with the key social networks, the way consumers are engaging and interacting on these networks means the quality of your content is more critical than it’s ever been.

 Unfortunately, technology is only as good as the operator.
-Whilst these social media management tools have made it simple to distribute many posts, the explosion of brands venturing into the world of social media marketing has created a consumer ‘snow-blindness’ to generic marketing content.
+Whilst these social media posting tools have made it simple to distribute many posts, the explosion of brands venturing into the world of social media marketing has created a consumer ‘snow-blindness’ to generic marketing content.

 How do I make the right choice?